-Your crazy aunt has been doing yoga for some time now, but now so is Lebron James.
-Your gym partner, your neighbor, and that cute receptionist you’ve had your eye on have all been telling you how awesome yoga is.
+It seems like everyone is doing yoga these days, but now so is Lebron James.
+Your gym partner, your neighbor, and that cute co-worker you’ve had your eye on have all been telling you how awesome yoga is.
 And now, you just found out that your mom is doing it too.

 So what the heck is yoga?
 And why is everyone doing it?